 '''

-define R1 on(A=0) A=1;
+define R1 on(!A) A;

-define R2 on(A=1) A=0;
+define R2 on(A) !A;

 '''

-A command cycle, as described above, would be infinite if you asserted that A=0 with this rule set.
+A command cycle, as described above, would be infinite if you asserted that !A with this rule set.
 To avoid this possibility, NodeBrain enforces an arbitrary limitation.
 No rule is allowed to fire more than once in a given command cycle.
-Under this limitation, an assertion that A=0 will cause R1 to fire, which will assert A=1, causing R2 to fire, which will assert A=0 and the command cycle will end.
+Under this limitation, a !A assertion will cause R1 to fire, which will assert A, causing R2 to fire, which will assert !A and the command cycle will end.